 The Snell Memorial Foundation and FIA strongly recommend that helmet owners not modify or contract someone else to modify their helmets.
-Any structural modification may adversely affect a helmet's protective capability.
+Custom paint and decoration may add appreciably to the helmet weight and any structural modification may adversely affect a helmet's protective capability.
 The Snell/FIA certification and, quite likely, all manufacturer warranties apply to the headgear only in its "as manufactured" condition.